Dual Diagnosis Treatment

 What Is Dual Diagnosis Treatment?

-Simply put, dual diagnosis treatment provides medical care services to meet the needs of and heal or manage the mental health disorder and the SUD, each separately but simultaneously.
+A dual diagnosis treatment center provides medical care services to meet the needs of and heal or manage the mental health disorder and the SUD, each separately but simultaneously.

 According to a SAMHSA study, dual diagnosis treatments should include essential services that are “person-centered, trauma-informed, culturally responsive, recovery-oriented, comprehensive, and continuously offered across all levels of care and disease course.”

-Medication-assisted treatment (MAT) is a common treatment for dual diagnosis patients.
-MAT is the use of medication in conjunction with behavioral therapies, holistic treatments, and counseling to treat substance abuse.
+Medication-assisted treatment (MAT) is a common pharmacotherapy treatment for dual diagnosis patients.
+MAT is the use of medication in conjunction with evidence-based therapies, holistic treatments, and counseling to treat substance abuse.

-Additional research regarding dual diagnosis treatment suggests that individuals suffering from the COD of mental illness and a SUD face greater consequences from drug and alcohol use.
+Research and study data regarding dual diagnosis treatment suggest that individuals suffering from the COD of mental illness and a SUD face greater consequences of drug and alcohol use.

 These consequences could include: